Fermion155/links/README.md

 ```sh
 http://localhost:8080/5symmlQ
 ```
 Use ``GET`` request on the received link and you will be redirected to the requested url.

+## Ownership

+This project is maintained and owned by Paulius Drabužinskis